odai-dev/UniPortal/replit.md

 This is a University Student Portal built with PHP 8+, PDO, and PostgreSQL.
 The application provides a secure authentication system with user registration, login functionality, and a dashboard for students.
 The system emphasizes security best practices including password hashing, prepared statements, input validation, and CAPTCHA protection.

 **Current Status**: ✅ Fully configured and running in Replit environment with PostgreSQL database integration.
-Import completed on September 29, 2025.
+Fresh GitHub import completed and verified on September 29, 2025.

 ## User Preferences